-- i) Existing trees and vegetation should be retained and enhanced where possible and additional landscaping should be provided to integrate the proposed development with the existing neighbourhood.
+- where possible and additional landscaping should be provided to integrate the proposed development with the existing neighbourhood.
 Prior to site plan approval, a tree inventory and arborist report shall be submitted for the review and approval of the Town.
 The tree inventory and arborist report shall provide an inventory of existing trees on the property to detail the location, size, height, species and condition of each tree.
 The report shall also provide recommendations with respect to preservation and protection, removal and compensation. - ii) The use of retaining walls along street frontages and abutting adjacent properties should be avoided.